Eddydev-ALU/hospital_monitoring_group-/README.md

 > Move the archived logs to a designated directory and back them up to a remote server:

 ./backup_archives.sh
+The script will create a backup in a different sandbox where a diffferent user can access the log

 ## 3. Team Meeting Report